SNAP Eligibility Calculator – North Carolina

 Do medical expenses matter for SNAP in North Carolina?

-Yes — income limits and benefit amounts update every October 1.
-The calculator uses current values.
+Yes — SNAP income limits and maximum benefit amounts update every October 1 at the start of the federal fiscal year.
+The calculator always uses the current FY figures, so your estimate reflects the latest numbers.